tdavidcl/ndspmhd-examples/HYDRO/test6-2Dkhinstability/README-khinstability.txt

 - Plot the density as a rendered 2D plot, e.g.:

- nsplash -render 7 -dev /xw kh_0*.dat
+ splash -render 7 -dev /xw kh_0*.dat

 - Now (or at the same time if you have more than one cpu on your computer) perform a calculation where the artificial thermal